 Protect your ears

 The dosage of noise during shows depends on your location, so remember to protect your hearing if necessary.
-You can buy earplugs at the Killnoise stand near the info desk as well as the counters in the bar areas.
+You can buy earplugs at the counters in the bar areas.

 The term ‘crowd surfing’ refers to supporting and conveying people on the hands of other audience members.
 As at most leading festivals in Europe, crowd surfing is prohibited also at Qstock to avoid potentially hazardous situations.
 As we all well know, the stage fronts can get very, very crowded.
 If you get anxious in a tight crowd, or feel weak, drunk, tired, thirsty or hungry, we suggest you watch your favourite band from slightly farther away.
 You will hear the music even from a distance.
 Remember to take care of your personal belongings as well as your friends.
 Also yourself. 🙂

-Acuutti-apu ry. is responsible for first aid services at the festival.
-Acuutti is an association founded in 1992, consisting of health professionals.
-If you need patching up or feel exhausted, you can find the Acuutti people on call during the festival’s opening hours at their headquarters in the first aid tent.
+A group of health professionals are responsible for first aid services at the festival.
+If you need patching up or feel exhausted, you can find these people on call during the festival’s opening hours at their headquarters in the first aid tent.